8 Steps for Developing a Sales Strategy With Advice From Leaders

 A sales strategy is a documented plan for outbound sales revenue in the short and long term.
 It also maps out how you will differentiate your product from competitors.

-Your sales team should use it as a guide to set themselves up for success 🏆
+Your sales team should use it as a guide to set themselves up for success. 🏆

-Your strategy should help your team determine your potential customer's pain points.
+Your strategy should help your team determine your potential customer’s pain points.
 And how the product or service will solve them.
-Remember you may need to evolve and change your inbound and outbound sales strategy as the business grows!
+Remember that you may need to evolve and change your inbound and outbound sales strategy as the business grows!

 The importance of a clearly defined sales strategy